Allahabad Public Library: Holdings

-The library has an approximate collection of 125,000 books, 40 types of magazines and 28 different newspapers in Hindi, English, Urdu and Bangla and contains 21 Arabic manuscripts.
-It also has a collection of old government publications, parliamentary papers, and blue books of the 19th century, old manuscripts and journals.
+The library has an approximate collection of 125,000 books, 40 types of magazines, and 28 different newspapers in Hindi, English, Urdu and Bangla and it also contains 21 Arabic manuscripts.
+It also has a collection of old government publications, parliamentary papers, and blue books of the 19th century, and old manuscripts and journals.

 Building

 The building known as Thornhill Mayne Memorial is situated at Alfred Park and was designed by Richard Roskell Bayne in Scottish Baronial architecture with sharp pillars and turrets of granite and sandstone.
 It represents structural polychromy with lofty towers and arcaded cloisters.
-When completed in 1870, the building cost approx. INR 94,222.
+When completed in 1870, the building cost approximately INR 94,222.
 It was funded by Commissioner of Allahabad, Mr. Mayne and was opened as a memorial to Cuthbert Bensley Thornhill.